vnchlsn/OsmoFold/docs/osmofold_local.rst

 An integer representing the gTFE for the provided amino acid-osmolyte combination.

 **Notes:**
 The returned values represent the gTFE of the R-group ONLY.
-To get the combined gTFE of the R-group and backbone, append `"Back"` to the osmolyte name.
+To get the gTFE of the backbone only, append `"Back"` to the osmolyte name.

    Example: `"tmaoBack"`, `"trehaloseBack"`, `"ureaBack"`